tlswg/tls13-spec/draft-ietf-tls-tls13.md

 0x0304, but if previous versions of TLS are supported, they MUST be present as well).

-Servers which are compliant with this specification MUST use only the "supported_versions" extension, if present, to determine client preferences and MUST only select a version of TLS present in that extension.
-They MUST ignore any unknown versions.
-If the extension is not present, they MUST negotiate TLS 1.2 or prior as specified in
+If this extension is not present, servers which are compliant with this specification MUST negotiate TLS 1.2 or prior as specified in
 {{RFC5246}}, even if ClientHello.legacy_version is 0x0304 or later.
+Servers MAY abort the handshake upon receiving a ClientHello with legacy_version 0x0304 or later.

+If this extension is present, servers MUST ignore the ClientHello.legacy_version value and MUST use only the "supported_versions" extension to determine client preferences.
+Servers MUST only select a version of TLS present in that extension and MUST ignore any unknown versions that are present in that extension.
+Note that this mechanism makes it possible to negotiate a version prior to TLS 1.2 if one side supports a sparse range.
+Implementations of TLS 1.3 which choose to support prior versions of TLS SHOULD support TLS 1.2.
+Servers should be prepared to receive ClientHellos that include this extension but do not include 0x0304 in the list of versions.

 The server MUST NOT send the "supported_versions" extension.
 The server's selected version is contained in the ServerHello.version field as